 - Co-ordination Problem: Decentralization allows decision making at all levels.
 These decisions need to be taken in collaboration with other departments.
 Sometimes there is a coordination problem among the managers of the different departments creating loopholes in the business operations.

 The top management may also plan for partial decentralization of the organization.
-Where certain less important business decisions can be taken by the managers themselves; the crucial decisions can only be made by the top management.
+Where the managers themselves can take certain less critical business decisions; the senior management is responsible for making crucial decisions.